ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git Push](../../images/6c-gitpush.png)

-You will get an error message, "fatal: The current branch newbranch has no upstream branch."
+You will get an error message, "fatal: The current branch `branchA` has no upstream branch."
 So what is the proper method for getting our local branch changes up to GitHub?

 First, we need to set an upstream branch to direct our local push to:

 ```
-git push --set-upstream origin newbranch
+git push --set-upstream origin branchA
 ```

 Thankfully, Git provided this command in the previous error message.